 Eileen O’Hern Luby, Vice President & Secretary

 Eileen O’Hern Luby joined the Board of Directors upon the foundation’s creation in July 2010.
 A graduate of Wellesley College and Harvard Law School, Eileen enjoyed a professional career as a lawyer, practicing in New York City.
-She is a Trustee of 180 Turning Lives Around, a non-profit organization dedicated to ending domestic and sexual violence in Monmouth County and a Trustee of the Visiting Nurse Association of Central Jersey, where she chairs the Ethics Committee.
-She is active in fundraising for Horizons, the summer enrichment program for at-risk students from a diverse, low-income population.
-She is a longtime member of Holy Cross Church, where she taught religious education and is now a member of the choir.
-Eileen was born and raised in Red Bank, New Jersey and currently resides in Rumson, New Jersey with her husband and four children.
+She was a long-serving Trustee of 180 Turning Lives Around, a non-profit organization dedicated to ending domestic and sexual violence in Monmouth County and chaired their Capital Campaign to build the largest women’s shelter in the State of New Jersey.
+She is Trustee of the Visiting Nurse Association Health Group, where she chairs the Ethics Committee and their Institutional Review Board.
+She remains active in fundraising for Horizons, the summer enrichment program for at-risk students from a diverse, low-income population.
+Eileen was born and raised in Red Bank, New Jersey and currently resides in Fair Haven, New Jersey with her husband, Bill.
+She is a mother to Frank, Erin, Jack and Caitlin Luby.
 Crissy was one of her dearest friends.

 Shawn P. Miele, President